What is a guarantor on a loan?

 If you’re struggling to get a loan, or a bad credit loan, you may consider getting a guarantor to boost your chances of approval.

 With guarantor loans, the lender takes the guarantor’s credit history into account as well as the borrower’s.
-If the guarantor has a good credit history, the lender may be more willing to accept the application.
+If the guarantor has a good credit history, the lender may be more willing to approve the application.

 The guarantor acts as a safety net and reduces the risk of non-payment.
 This type of loan is a three-way agreement between the borrower, the lender, and the guarantor.